mobiliabrus/tourbook/docs/6-tour.md

 Why you visit a place twice, people asked.
-First, it provides me chance to compensate.
-Then, I have memories there.
+First,  I have memories there.
+And then, it provides me chance to compensate

 ## BANGKOK